munchlife/Brainwave-Money/README.md

 Munch is an information metabolism exposing a genetic programming environment secured by an artificial immune system designed to regulate a planetarily-correct evolution of the constructive and destructive communication cycles that build up and break down the planet and its life.

-The digital metabolism is designed to work for any life type and allows life to network together by forming co-operative organizational "cells" (purpose-specific "brainwave alignment DAOs") that leverage digital genes (program APIs where brainwave synchronization is performed i.e. dictionaries, messengers, news) to synchronize brainwaves within and between cells.
+The digital metabolism is designed to work for any life type and allows life to network together by forming co-operative organizational "cells" (purpose-oriented "brainwave alignment DAOs") that leverage digital genes (program APIs where brainwave synchronization is performed i.e. dictionaries, messengers, news) to synchronize brainwaves within and between cells.

 The digital metabolism can be deployed by running the code on a "cell instance" that "mines" information carried in the "noosphere" (the collective set of bioelectromagnetic wavelengths transmitting consciousness) by capturing interferometric information on EEG signals through a "brainwave miner" (an EEG headset i.e. Muse S) connected to a front-end application.